• Skip to primary navigation

 • 3/4 cup peanut butter

-• 3 cups handfuls fresh baby spinach
+• 3 cups fresh baby spinach about 3 large handfuls, roughly chopped

-• ½ cup chopped fresh cilantro
+• ½ cup chopped fresh cilantro plus more for garnish

-• ½ cup roasted peanuts
+• ½ cup roasted peanuts plus more for garnish

-• Salt and fresh cracked pepper to taste
+• 1/4 teaspoon fresh cracked pepper adjust to your preference

 Instructions